Fix: Windows Server not showing up in Network in File Explorer

 - Press the OK button.

-- Then users can turn the firewall back on, which will no longer block network discovery.
+- Then, users can turn the firewall back on, which will no longer block network discovery.

-6. Turn Off Third-Party Antivirus Software
+6. Turn Off third-party antivirus software

 In addition, turn off third-party antivirus utilities that might also include firewalls.
 Users can usually do that by right-clicking antivirus system tray icons and selecting a turn off or disable setting on their context menus.
 Alternatively, open the antivirus software’s primary window and look for a disable option on its Settings tab.

 So, that’s how users can fix File Explorer when it doesn’t display all networked devices.
-Then File Explorer will show all networked devices in Network.
+Then File Explorer will show all networked devices in the Network.